Slamy/Wiki_MiSTer/Home.md

 The MiSTer software/OS itself is **freely downloadable**, and anyone is welcome to contribute to its development.
 In fact MiSTer relies on the contributions of many developers for the various systems (known as '**cores**') it replicates.

-The MiSTer project is in currently under active development, with new cores, features, and bug-fixes appearing on a regular basis.
+The MiSTer project is currently under active development, with new cores, features, and bug-fixes appearing on a regular basis.

 ![photo](pictures/MiSTer.jpg)